Directed by: Victor Fleming || Produced by: David O. Selznick

 As for Clark Gable’s Rhett Butler, he is also a legend in Hollywood history — nay, movie-history, period.
 His character is a powerful celebration and glorification of masculinity, yet his character’s depth and Gable’s amazing performance realize him as a flawed, emotional, and relatable human being.
 Rhett is a man’s man, to be sure, but he is in no sense a brutish stereotype.
 Gable’s performance as Rhett is that of a man who has done and seen it all.
 His only mistake in the film is deciding to pursue his romantic infatuation of Scarlett, although even the wisest man will admit to letting the laws of attraction get the better of him.
 By the end, Butler emerges from his experiences that much wiser still, and bids his failed relationship with Scarlett goodbye with the single greatest line in cinematic history.

 The direction of Gone with the Wind is outstanding.
-Sweeping visuals take in the glorious, warm-weathered Southern landscapes and beautiful plantation shots.
+Sweeping visuals take in the glorious, warm-weathered Southern landscapes and beautiful plantation shots against a powerful, iconic soundtrack.
 The colors in the setting as well as the costumes bring out the marvelous life and passionate emotions from the characters and conflicts they undergo.
 The glamorous cinematography, costume design, and makeup feel reminiscent of a Bollywood romance, although perhaps that sentence is better described the other way around.
-From the dramatic opening title crawl that feels like a tribute to either earlier black-and-white adventure serials or the future Star Wars saga (probably both), to the iconic image of Gable departing into the mist, every scene is expertly shot and wastes no visual or sound FX.
+From the dramatic opening title crawl that feels like a tribute to earlier black-and-white adventure serials to the iconic image of Gable departing into the mist, every scene is expertly shot and wastes no visual or sound FX.
 The lighting combines with dramatic close-ups to create powerful imagery and emphasize characterizations.

 Perhaps my favorite shot in the whole film is the famous crane-sequence that begins with a tight tracking shot following Miss Scarlett.
 As she stumbles through the crowded, war-torn streets of Atlanta, the camera pulls back, ascends, and turns toward her eye-line, revealing thousands upon thousands of wounded Confederate soldiers.
 This one long-take summarizes the entire backdrop of the film, a selfish yet defiant and strong Southern belle dwarfed by the dying South and the consequences of its slave culture.
 Whether Fleming recognized the inherent irony interpreted in this sequence or the movie as a whole is anyone’s guess, but the fact remains that Gone with the Wind is one of the few historical epics to remain self-critical and self-reflexive with regards to its own characters, particularly from a visual standpoint.